tsgates/arch-wiki-markdown/wiki/Acer_Aspire_5745g.md

 --------

 The brcm80211 driver is included in the kernel since 2.6.37.
 No further action is necessary on the part of the user.
-See Wireless Setup if you have problems.
+See Wireless network configuration if you have problems.

 You can manage your wireless connections with NetworkManager or Wicd.